8th March marks International Women’s Day.

 Debbie Forster, CEO, Tech Talent Charter

-Research from Linkedin, who scanned hundreds of thousands of job postings to find the most in-demand skills, revealed that 11 of the 25 most sought after skills listed were technology based skills like Cloud Computing, AI and Data Science.
-With the other 14, like digital marketing and UX design, requiring a high level of technical knowledge.
+Research from Linkedin, which scanned hundreds of thousands of job postings to find the most in-demand skills, revealed that 11 of the 25 most sought after skills listed were technology-based skills like Cloud Computing, AI and Data Science.
+The other 14, like digital marketing and UX design, require a high level of technical knowledge.

 “Without representation, we cannot have diversity or inclusion and vice versa.”

 The media, both revered and despised for its ability to shepherd the perceptions of the masses, has a starring role.

 Popular sitcoms like The Big Bang Theory, which came in for criticism for its lack of female representation in the first few seasons, have since introduced and developed two female STEM characters: neuroscientist Amy Farrah Fowler and microbiologist Bernadette Rostenkowski-Wolowitz.
 Each has its own triumphs, flaws and more.

 A more recent example comes in the form of Cameron Howe (portrayed by Mackenzie Davis), Halt And Catch Fire’s prodigy computer programmer who rightly holds the title of ‘the most skilled programmer ever’.